williamdxz/Basic-Recording/On-Premise-Recording-Nodejs/README.md

 ### Quick Start
 * Change to `record` folder
 * Ensure `agorasdk.node` has been properly compiled based on previous steps
-* Change the code in `sdkdemo.js`, replace the placeholder with the appid you registered from Agora Official Website
+* Change the code in `sdkdemo.js`, replace the placeholder with the appid you registered from Agora Official Website (create a new project, then you can view or copy the appid)

 ```
 fs.mkdir(storageDir, {recursive: true}, err => {